Bottom Line Up Front

 Escalation Scenarios

-Scenario A — Frozen partition (estimated probability 50%).
+Scenario A — Frozen partition (estimated probability 40–45%).
 Neither belligerent achieves decisive territorial change in 2026.
 The de facto White Nile partition hardens.
 Kordofan becomes a permanent contact zone analogous to the Donbas pre-2022.
 Foreign sponsorship continues; humanitarian baseline degrades.
 Indicators: continued RSF inability to break out east of Kordofan; SAF inability to project into Darfur; Saudi-led mediation maintains tempo without producing settlement.
+The Port Sudan drone campaign (4–6 May 2026) and Sudan’s diplomatic rupture with Ethiopia introduce structural destabilizers not present at initial assessment.
+The Turkish/Baykar entry into the SAF supply chain partially compensates, but the RSF’s demonstrated ability to project deep-strike capacity to Port Sudan degrades the frozen-partition stability assumed in this scenario.

 Scenario B — RSF Kordofan breakthrough (estimated probability 25%).
 RSF takes El Obeid following the al-Fashir model, reopens the road to Khartoum’s western approaches, and forces SAF onto the strategic defensive in the central corridor.
 UAE materiel surge would be the leading indicator.
 Outcome: not a war-winning move (Port Sudan remains out of reach), but a re-leveling of the negotiating geometry.